First Year Seminar Courses

 BIO 131 FYS: Discovering self: genes, genomes, and society (3)

-COMM 111 FYS: Communicating Community and Combatting Loneliness in Online Spaces (3)
+COMM 111 FYS: Communicating Community and Combating Loneliness in Online Spaces (3)

 ENLT 112 FYS: Mystery Across Time, Space, and Text (3)

-Mystery is one of the most enduring features of fiction and nonfiction alike.
-In this literature class, we will consider not only how a mystery story functions, but also how it functions differently across media and time.
-In particular, we’ll focus on mysteries associated with specific places, using the lenses of cultural studies and post-colonialism.
-We will begin in Egypt, by reading ancient Egyptian myths, studying troubling archaeological history, and then seeing how Agatha Christie relies on both in her novel Death on the Nile.
-We will then watch two adaptations of the novel: the 2004 BBC version with David Suchet, and the 2023 film with Kenneth Branagh.
+Mystery is an enduring feature of fiction and nonfiction alike.
+In this class, we will focus on mysteries associated with specific places as depicted in short stories, Agatha Christie 's Death on the Nile, Kwei Quartey's The Missing American, and Dorothy Sayers' Gaudy Night.
+We'll also engage with adaptations of detective fiction: board games and films both.
 What do the differences between these versions tell us about the cultures that produced them?
 Where is the truth in the fiction?
-We will then move closer to home.
-Our own Jill Hobgood, librarian and researcher of the College’s mysterious history, will introduce unsolved crimes from the 19th and early 20th century that have Saint Mary’s connections.
-In this class, students will gain knowledge of how mystery functions, how it creates tension, and how it reflects (and can challenge) cultural values and biases.
-Building on this, the semester will end with students designing their own mystery event and the Saint Mary’s community will be invited to identify the culprit … if they can.
+Guest speakers will add depth to our reading and knowledge of Saint Mary's College mysteries as well.
+In the end, students will gain knowledge of how mystery functions, creates tension, and reflects (and can challenge) cultural values and biases.
+Building on this, the semester will end with students designing their own mystery event and the Saint Mar's community will be invited to identify the culprit...if they can.
 Gen Ed: Literary Inquiry

 COMM 113 FYS: #MeToo: Communication, Advocacy, and Accountability (3)